Checking your bank account regularly could save you money in more ways than one.

 - International transactions – can you use your account and card overseas?
 Are there any extra fees or charges for overseas transactions?

-Tips when switching accounts
+Tips when switching bank accounts

 If you do decide to switch, here are some steps to take: